fantasya-pbem/website/README.md

 # Fantasya
-This is the website of fantasya-pbem.de.
+This is the website of fantasya-pbem.de made with Symfony.